Echinocereus rigidissimus rubrispinus (Rainbow Hedgehog Cactus)

 Care and Cultivation:

-• Prefers full sun to very bright light
+• Prefers full sun to bright light for optimal health and flowering

 Frost Tolerance and Cold Hardiness:

-• Protect from prolonged freezing and winter moisture
+• Protect from prolonged freezing and excess winter moisture

 Winter Dormancy and Health: